 With Tailwind’s Pin Inspector, you can even drill down to the individual pin level.
 You can filter it down by your own website’s pins, and see how each one is performing.
 You can even take action on the pin: reschedule it, add it to your Communities, add it to a SmartLoop, or find similar content.

 So there you have it: how to use Tailwind for Pinterest strategically.
 Let me know in the comments if you have any additional tips & tricks up your sleeve!

 One last point: Pinterest likes to see users actively engaging with their platform, so I recommend spending a little time each week manually pinning, if you can.

 But Tailwind allows you to spend much less time on the platform, while making it possible to grow your account and your reach even more.

 You can probably tell from this post that I’m a huge fan of Tailwind. 🙂 It’s been so worth it for me, and I hope it will be for you, too.

-Here’s that free trial link again, if you need it.
+Here’s that free plan link again, if you need it.

 If you do decide to join, I look forward to seeing you around on Tailwind!